Maine governor says he's mulling resigning

 Maine Democrats have called LePage "unfit to lead our state" and criticized him for what they saw as inciting violence.

-LePape ultimately apologized for the voicemail in a statement last Friday, but justified his reaction by again saying the label of racist is "the absolute worst, most vile thing you can call a person."
+LePage ultimately apologized for the voicemail in a statement last Friday, but justified his reaction by again saying the label of racist is "the absolute worst, most vile thing you can call a person."

 "I didn't know Drew Gattine from a hole in the wall until yesterday," LePage said.
 "It made me enormously angry when a TV reporter asked me for my reaction about Gattine calling me a racist. ...
 So I called Gattine and used the worst word I could think of.
 I apologize for that to the people of Maine, but I make no apology for trying to end the drug epidemic that is ravaging our state."